Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 ## Introduction

-This use case describes a scenario where a Supervisor leverages an AI assistant through a natural language chat interface to investigate, diagnose, and resolve service disruptions.
+This use case describes a scenario where a Network Supervisor leverages an AI assistant through a natural language chat interface to investigate, diagnose, and resolve service disruptions.
 The assistant acts as a central routing point that selects the appropriate specialized agent to satisfy each request, ensuring rapid coordination across tools and knowledge sources.

 Agents can be configured in the system to address specific needs of the supervisor.
 Each agent is powered by a Large Language Model (LLM) with function-calling capabilities, enabling it to invoke the right tools or knowledge bases based on the task description.